The Committee

 Chairman

 I moved to Chorleywood in 1984, it was a brilliant choice!
-As a working person I loved being able to walk out and explore our lovely countryside and the Common, while living in a village that is a vibrant mix of people from all walks of life.
+As a working person I loved being able to walk out and explore our lovely countryside and the Common, while living with a vibrant mix of people from all walks of life.
 I have always supported the Chorleywood Residents’ Association, joining the Executive Committee in August 2019, and was honoured to be elected its Chair in May 2020.
-We care passionately about maintaining Chorleywood’s special character and friendly community spirit, and we aim to work with residents knowing that “Chorleywood is as good as we make it”
+We care passionately about maintaining Chorleywood’s special character and friendly community spirit, aiming to “keep Chorleywood a special place to live”

 Jane Tozer Picture